carmen-timpau/BBO-Capstone-Project/README.md

 <ins>⚙️**Bayesian Optimisation (BO) ML Pipelines**</ins>:

 This framework transitions the approach from manual, intuitive strategy tuning to fully automated, robust and optimised machine learning workflows.
-By leveraging state-of-the-art practices, like HEBO, the project delivers fast, reliable, and high-quality Bayesian Optimisation results to tackle expensive, opaque Black-Box process optimisation across various industries in as few attempts as possible.
+By leveraging state-of-the-art practices, like HEBO, the project delivers fast, reliable, and high-quality Bayesian Optimisation results to tackle expensive, opaque Black-Box process optimisation across various industries within as few queries as possible.

 Functional research code is logged in `experiments/`, which is itself organised in separate directories for each week, documenting the evolution of the Bayesian Optimisation ML pipelines over time.